Gaurav-461/casecobra/README.md

 ## Acknowledgements

 - [Kinde](https://link.joshtriedcoding.com/kinde) for making this project possible
-- Thanks Josh tried coding to guide me to this kind of project
+- Thanks Josh tried coding to guide me to build this kind of project

 ## License